jpdevries/makeanico/README.md

 Makeanico
 ========

 Makeanico is a progressively enhanced web app that allows anyone to create a 16x16 favicon.ico graphic.
-You can access it by [waking the sleeping&nbsp;dino](https://makeanico.herokuapp.com) or [firing up the Azure instance](https://makeanico.herokuapp.com).
+You can access it by [waking the sleeping&nbsp;dino](https://makeanico.herokuapp.com).

 ## 10K Apart
 You can [vote for this entry here](https://a-k-apart.com/gallery/Make-an-Ico) but [first you should take a look around the gallery](https://a-k-apart.com/gallery).
 There are many amazing submissions to look&nbsp;at.